mshrekhar/Roboracer-Final-Project/README.md

 # ESE6150 Final Project
 # End-to-End Autonomous Racing Pipeline for F1TENTH

 A fully autonomous racing pipeline for 1/10-scale F1TENTH vehicles that requires no prior map or human-assisted initialization.
-The system performs a single exploratory lap to build a map, automatically extracts a racing centerline, and transitions to high-speed Pure Pursuit control — all triggered from a single script.
+The system performs a single exploratory lap to build a map, automatically extracts a racing centerline, and transitions to high-speed Pure Pursuit control, all triggered from a single script.

 ---